 With Oils and acrylic paints all you want is a basic sketch really.
 It will be covered in the final painting.
 With watercolors you can draw in fine detail within the painting to help create a final piece that shows the drawing through the painting.

-Painting with watercolors if you don’t want the pencil lines to show through you should sketch very lightly.
+The Sketch can be used differently with different paints.
+Oil paint and acrylic paint will both cover the lines of the drawing.
+With watercolors you can use the sketch to highlight areas of the painting and help to delineate areas that need it.
+One great example would be drawing in the straight lines up the side of skyscrapers in a cityscape.
+If you don’t want the pencil lines to show through you should sketch very lightly.
 Because watercolors are translucent they will show darker lines up if you draw too heavily.

 Why Should You Sketch On A Canvas Before Painting?